Hey Chicago Ridge!! Piss Off!!

 Ah, Beavis.
 And your dad.
-Gone will be the days of listening to your semi retarded ass spout off about whatever pops into your tiny little brain.
+Gone will be the days of listening to your dumb ass spout off about whatever pops into your tiny little brain.
 If you think I’m being mean, I’d like to challenge you to find someone who has a tattoo of a barcode on the back of their neck (so original and edgy, dude,) and wears Muppet covered flannel pajama bottoms with a wife beater OUTSIDE.
 I shall not miss your nonstop, nonsensical chatter about (again) all that’s wrong with the world.
 Dude, you’re 27, live with your dad, and your crowning accomplishment is not your cute little baby who vomited all over my new Cubs shirt the first time I held him, but your Xbox and hockey jersey collection.
 You are the EPITOME of a “This is your brain on drugs,” commercial.
 I will not miss your horrifying, explicitly detailed accounts of your ex, Princess Fiona the Ogre’s, sex habits.
-I will also not miss having to see Fiona when she comes to drop off that poor kid, her 300 pound body shoved into miniskirts, fishnet tights, and her tanktops that lace up the back.
-Or are tied tight for dear life, in her case.
-(Not exaggerating.
-I have tried several times to get photographic evidence of this, but I think the camera is afraid.)
+I will also not miss having to see Fiona when she comes to drop off that poor kid, in her miniskirts, fishnet tights, and her tanktops that lace up the back.
 To your dad ~no, thank you, I would not like to buy any of your handcrafted wood creations of sports logos.
 I would also like you to stop working on them at 7AM on Saturday.

 So in other, shorter, less violent words: I’m not going to miss it here much.
 While we’ve obviously had great times while living here because me and Tony could probably have fun trapped in a cellar, for the most part, it’s been a study in why there is a three day waiting period on guns.
 I have high hopes for our backyard, for some privacy, for a lack of smelling what everyone else is cooking, for the absence of nosy drunks/potheads standing on my porch, for some calm; a weekend without red and blue lights flashing through the windows, if you will.